Dallas Attorneys for Crush Injuries from a Truck Accident

 A crush injury can cause muscle swelling and or neurological disturbances.
 Crush syndrome occurs when the compression forces on the tissue are released.
 Symptoms can include local tissue injury, organ dysfunction, and metabolic abnormalities.

-In this situation, it is critical that the first responders recognize crush syndrome and initiate rescue, resuscitation, and treatment.
+In this situation, the first responders must recognize crush syndrome and initiate rescue, resuscitation, and treatment.
 The extent of the injury will depend on the amount of force, the body part involved, and the length of time the individual is stuck between two objects.

 How Does a Crush Injury Happen in a Truck Accident?